flocked/AdvancedCollectionTableView/README.md

 ## AdvanceColllectionViewDiffableDataSource
 An extended `NSCollectionViewDiffableDataSource that provides:

- - Reordering of items by enabling `allowsReording`and optionally providing blocks to `reorderingHandlers`.
+ - Reordering of items via drag and drop by enabling `allowsReording`and optionally providing blocks to `reorderingHandlers`.
  - Quicklooking of items via spacebar by providing elements conforming to `QuicklookPreviewable`.
  - Handlers for selection of items `selectionHandlers`.
  - Handlers for deletion of items `deletionHandlers`.